Clean Up

 If you are a homeowner on the lake, you can hire us to assist in cleaning your bank.
 Our crew cuts and stacks wood and removal of dead docks.
 Homeowners will need to burn any stacked wood on their property!
 This will help keep costs down.
 This allows our crew to assist more members.
 Our crew will not clear vegetation, including cutting down any trees that are standing, or assisting with the removal of any trees that have fallen above the high-water elevation (760').

-Whether you are a member or not, you can hire us by completing the Clean-up Request Form.
-Also to help with the cost, we require more than one request in an area.
+Whether you are a member or not, you can also hire us.
+We require more than one request in an area to help with cost.
 Our crew is an independent contractor paid by your donations.
 Our service areas are from Bryant’s Camp to the Dix Dam and everything between.

 Thank You to our cleanup crew!